 - 5 outdoor classrooms

 - easy access to Salem Harbor for coastal studies

 A transformative gift, designated for the installation of a turf field at Tower, enabled the School to design a premiere outdoor environment to enhance Tower’s athletic, physical education and science programs.
 The Backyard, as it is known, includes a turf field, two new playgrounds, a teaching garden with a greenhouse and raised garden beds, an outdoor classroom adjacent to the wetlands, and a community gathering space.

 Our backyard provides authentic learning opportunities for students, in preparation for their roles as contributing global citizens.

-The new turf field and underlay align with our commitment to sustainability—all materials are recyclable or compostable.
-Brock, a company based in Colorado, manufactures the recyclable shock pad and farms the compostable wood infill for the turf.
-BrockFILL is made in the USA from a species of southern pine that is grown, harvested, and replanted in continuous cycles, making it ideal for a sustainable, renewable, organic infill product.
+The turf field and underlay align with our commitment to sustainability.
+All materials, including the shock pad, turf and wood infill, are recyclable or compostable.
+The fill is made from southern pine that is grown, harvested, and replanted in continuous cycles, making it ideal for a sustainable, renewable, organic infill product.

 Two newly designed playgrounds for students enhances experiential learning.
 Through joyful, imaginative play and physical activity, children learn about fairness, negotiation, creative thinking and problem solving within a group.